-Perf ormance outcomes Acceptable outcomes Rural residential zone resid lots are only created in the Rural lential zone where land is located within 1,000m 2 precinct, the 1 hectare precinct e 2 hectare precinct.
+Perf ormance outcomes Acceptable outcomes Rura ıl residential zone resid the 4 lots are only created in the Rural lential zone where land is located within 1,000m precinct, the 1 hectare precinct e 2 hectare precinct.
 AO13 No acceptable outcome is provided.
-Add itional provisions for greenfield develo pment only com subdivision design provides the new munity with a local identity by onding to: site context site characteristics setting landmarks natural features; and views.
-AO14 No acceptable outcome provided. high circu 5 road network is designed to provide a level of connectivity, permeability and lation for local vehicles, public sport, pedestrians and cyclists.
+Addi itional provisions for greenfield develo pment only com subdivision design provides the new munity with a local identity by onding to: site context site characteristics setting landmarks natural features; and views.
+AO14 No acceptable outcome provided. high circu 5 road network is designed to provide a level of connectivity, permeability and lation for local vehicles, public port, pedestrians and cyclists.
 AO15 No acceptable outcome provided.
-PO16 The road network is designed to: (a) minimise the number of cul-de-sacs; (b) provide walkable catchments for all residents in cul-de-sacs; and (c) include open cul-de-sacs heads.
-Note-Figure B provides further guidance in relation to AO16 No acceptable outcome provided. the de esired outcome.
-PO17 Reconfiguring a lot provides safe and convenient access to the existing or future public transport network.
+PO10 The (a) (b) (c) force of the control AO16 No acceptable outcome provided.
+Figure B provides further guidance in relation to esired outcome. conv 7 onfiguring a lot provides safe and enient access to the existing or future c transport network.
 AO17 The subdivision locates 90% of lots within 400 metres walking distance of a future public transport route. prior 8 staging of the lot reconfiguration itises delivery of link roads to facilitate ent bus routes.
 AO18 No acceptable outcome provided.
-PO1 Prov to: (a) gision is made for sufficient open space meet the needs of the occupiers of the lots and to ensure that the environmental and scenic values of AO19.1 A minimum of 10% of the site area is dedicated as open space. (b) (c) the area are protected; retain riparian corridors, significant vegetation and habitat areas and provides linkages between those areas; and meet regional, district and AO19.2 A maximum of 30% of the proposed open space can consist of land identified as significant vegetation or riparian corridor buffer.
-(U) neighbourhood open space requirements.
+PO19 Prov to: (a) ision is made for sufficient open space meet the needs of the occupiers of the lots and to ensure that the environmental and scenic values of AO19.1 A minimum of 10% of the site area is dedicated as open space. (b) the area are protected; retain riparian corridors, significant vegetation and habitat areas and provides linkages between those areas; and meet regional, district and AO19.2 A maximum of 30% of the proposed open space can consist of land identified as significant vegetation or riparian corridor buffer. neighbourhood open space requirements.